NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/L/lantern-hooded.md

 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclass: pf2e-items, h-line
-name: "lancer"
+name: "lantern-hooded"
-aliases: "Lancer"
+aliases: "Lantern (Hooded)"
-source: "Pathfinder Treasure Vault"
+source: "Pathfinder Player Core"
-pg: "31"
+pg: "288"
-rarity: "uncommon"
+rarity: ""
-trait01: "combination"
+trait01: ""
-trait02: "critical fusion"
+trait02: ""
-trait03: "reach"
+trait03: ""
-trait04: "capacity 2"
+trait04:
 trait05:
 trait06:
 trait07:
 trait08:
-image: zz-Attachments/lancer.png
+image: zz-Attachments/assets/imageplaceholder.png
 level:
-group: "Spear/Bow"
+group:
-bulk: 2
+bulk: 1
-value: "8"
+value: "7"
-subvalue: "gp"
+subvalue: "sp"
 invest:
-usage: "two hands"
+usage: "held in one hand"
 license: "ORC"
 identify: ""
-description: "This lance has a heavy grip with two parallel crossbow fixtures built into it, making it a useful weapon for combats who prefer to keep their distance at all times."
+description: "A lantern sheds bright light and requires 1 pint of oil to function for 6 hours.
+A hooded lantern sheds light in a 30-foot radius (and dim light in the next 30 feet) and is equipped with shutters, which you can close to block the light.
+Closing or opening the shutters takes an Interact action."
 activate: ""
 craft:
 destruction: